oezingle/LuaX/doc/NativeElement.md

 ### implement `:get_prop()`

-Retrieving a prop is done, by default, using a virtual props table.
+Retrieving a prop is done using a virtual props table by default.
 This is wasteful and slow.

 ## `create_literal` and `NativeTextElement`